(12/10/02)

 Bruce : get your sourcing from the best supplier and at the lowest cost

-Bruce : sometimes just changing a supplier can make a huge difference in your bottom line
+Bruce : sometimes just changing a supplier can make a huge difference in your

 Bruce : one time i change the supplier I used for gold earring posts